 Missouri Folk-Lore Society Papers, 1906-1923, (C2045)

-Papers of the society including constitutions; membership material including member lists, 1906-1917; program and minutes of annual meetings, 1908-1920; financial statements, 1914-1921; society publications such as lists of songs and collecting hints; and miscellaneous forms.
+The papers of the Missouri Folk-Lore Society contain constitutions; membership material including member lists, 1906-1917; program and minutes of annual meetings, 1908-1920; financial statements, 1914-1921; society publications such as lists of songs and collecting hints; and miscellaneous forms.

 Missouri Legacy Radio Program, Records, (CA6268)